MariusAngermann08/Artix-Engine-Old/README.md

 - **Game Export:** You can export your games as Python files, which can be executed using Pygame.
 This feature allows you to share your games with others and run them on various platforms.

-- **High Frame Rates:** Exported games from Artix Engine can achieve frame rates of up to 200 FPS, ensuring smooth and responsive gameplay experiences.

 ## Requirements

 - **Python:** Artix Engine requires Python 3.9 or later to run.